 Growing up in Japan, she was inspired early on by the traditional Japanese music her father and grandfather sang, and has been singing as long as she can remember.
-TAEKO 's interest in American music was piqued while still a young child.
-In her formative musical years she counts traditional Jazz, modern American music, and Eastern music among her influences in shaping her contemporary vocal style to this day.
+Taeko 's interest in American music was piqued while still a young child.
+She cites traditional Jazz, modern American music, and Eastern music among her influences during her formative musical years, shaping her contemporary vocal style.

-In 2007, TAEKO released her debut album "One Love" (Flat Nine Records) which caught high attention from Jazz critics and listeners in the US and Japan.
-TAEKO released her second album “VOICE" (Flat Nine Records) in 2010 which demonstrated her love for both Traditional and Modern Jazz as well as for her native country.
-The album features songs by Herbie Hancock, Wayne Shorter, Duke Ellington, Sly and the Family Stone, Marvin Gay, TAEKO herself, and two Japanese compositions ("Biwako" and "Soshu-Yakyoku") with her own interpretations.
-TAEKO released critically-acclaimed third album in the US “Wonderland” (Flat Nine Records), which features a “who’s who” of Jazz heavy hitters such as Doug Carn, Lonnie Plaxico, and Victor Jones.
+In 2007, Taeko released her debut album "One Love" (Flat Nine Records) which garnered high attention from Jazz critics and listeners in the US and Japan.
+In 2010, Taeko her sophomore album “Voice" (Flat Nine Records) which demonstrates her love for both Traditional Jazz and Modern Jazz as well as for her native country.
+The album features songs by Herbie Hancock, Wayne Shorter, Duke Ellington, Sly and the Family Stone, Marvin Gay, Taeko herself, and two Japanese compositions ("Biwako" and "Soshu-Yakyoku") with her own interpretations.
+Taeko released her critically-acclaimed third album, “Wonderland” (Flat Nine Records), in the US.
+It features a “who’s who” of Jazz “heavy hitters” such as Doug Carn, Lonnie Plaxico, and Victor Jones.

-Marion Cowings - Jazz Singer, Lyricist, Actor, the first disciple of Jon Hendricks, Barry Harris - Legendary Jazz Pianist, Jazz Educator Media
+Marion Cowings - Jazz Singer, Lyricist, Actor, the disciple of Jon Hendricks

 Sirius XM Satellite Radio (New York, NY) WHCR FM (New York, NY), WRTI FM (Philadelphia, PA) WICN FM (Boston, MA), WWUH (Hartford, CT) Manhattan Cable Network (New York, NY), New York Post (New York) Japion, Weekly NY Seikatsu, Yomi Time